lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - The registrar stores the agent's UUID, IP address, port, TPM keys, and mTLS certificate
    - The agent is now registered and ready to serve attestation requests

-2. **SPIRE Agent TPM Plugin Server (Sidecar) Startup**
+2. **TPM Plugin Server (External Process) Startup**
-   - The SPIRE Agent TPM Plugin Server (sidecar process) starts and generates an App Key in the TPM
+   - The TPM Plugin Server is an **external gRPC/HTTP process** (out-of-process plugin)
+   - It starts independently and generates an App Key in the TPM
-   - The App Key is a workload-specific key used for identity attestation
+   - The App Key is a workload-specific key used for identity attestation and mTLS signing
    - The App Key context (handle) is stored for later use
-   - **Note**: SPIRE Agent TPM Plugin Server is a separate Python process (sidecar) that runs alongside SPIRE Agent
+   - **Note**: This is an external Python process that SPIRE Agent connects to via Unix socket, NOT an inline plugin compiled into SPIRE Agent

 ### Attestation: SPIRE Agent Attestation Request